Available only at GenPsych Hamilton

 We are dedicated to helping the unique stresses of military life in a safe, accepting setting so that you can return to yourself and your world.

 Active and past military duty brings unique challenges, sacrifices, and stresses to service members and their families.
 It’s not uncommon to feel anxiety, depression, or other negative emotions related to your deployment, service, or combat–and sometimes these feelings can be hard to manage.
 Our Military Program uses proven methods to help you deal with these unique experiences in a discrete, safe setting without fear of being judged.

 The Military Program at GenPsych offers treatment specifically designed for the unique needs of active duty service members and veterans from all military branches.

-Our specially trained staff uses evidence-based treatment approaches that are based on the guidelines created by the Center for Deployment Psychology.
 We offer specialized programming that focuses on the common distresses that many of our military are faced with, such as insomnia, anxiety, post traumatic stress disorder (PTSD), depression, anger, and feelings of isolation.

 Our groups offer a safe place where our service members join together, get support and understanding, and begin to heal through the compassion offered by the staff and one another.

 - Emotion Management/Regulation: this group utilizes cognitive behavioral therapy and dialectical behavior therapy techniques to assist with ways to identify sources of emotions, utilization of coping strategies and grounding skills, and ways to reduce impulsive behaviors.